Lung Expansion Therapy Vector Graphic

 Tell the patient to slow their breathing rate

-109. Physical signs of atelectasis that involves a significant portion of the lungs include:
+109. Physical signs of atelectasis that involve a significant portion of the lungs include:

 110. In teaching a patient to perform the sustained maximal inspiration maneuver during incentive spirometry, what would you say?